Skip to content

 Veronica Ryan, Seepage, 2024, himalayan salt, plastic bottles, crochet thread, 11 x 11 x 8 in.
 (27.9 x 27.9 x 20.3 cm). © Veronica Ryan.
 Courtesy Paula Cooper Gallery.
 Photo: Steven Probert

-The exhibition follows the artist’s first survey, Veronica Ryan: Unruly, at the Pulitzer Arts Foundation, St Louis, MO, which features over four-decades of work and will travel to the Wexner Center for the Arts in Columbus, OH in August 2025.
-Ryan will have a one-person exhibition at the Whitechapel Gallery, London, UK in Spring 2026.
+Opening on October 16th, Paula Cooper Gallery will present an important historical installation by Veronica Ryan, Archaeology of the Black Sun 1956–2002 (2003), alongside new works.
+The exhibition follows the artist’s first survey, Veronica Ryan: Unruly Objects, organized by the Pulitzer Arts Foundation, St. Louis, Missouri, and currently on view at the Wexner Center for the Arts in Columbus, Ohio.
+In the spring of 2026, Ryan will have a one-person exhibition at the Whitechapel Gallery, London, UK.